Static plane symmetric solutions in $f(Q)$ gravity: Matter slabs of finite thickness

 As an illustrative example, we examine a simple model \cite{Lin:2021uqa}

 with $\alpha$ being the model parameter of dimension length squared.
-In the external vacuum, as discussed in the previous section, this yields a algebraic solution and fix the value of $Q=Q_0=-\frac1{3\alpha}$.
+In the external vacuum, as discussed in the previous section, this yields an algebraic solution and fixes the value of $Q=Q_0=-\frac1{3\alpha}$.
 For the slab to form a self-gravitating system with naturally occurring boundaries, the pressure perpendicular to the surfaces must vanish, i.e., $p(z_{\pm})=0$, where $z_{\pm}$ denote the $z$ coordinates of the two surfaces of the slab.
-As for the boundary conditions for $u(z)$ and $v(z)$, the junction conditions at the surface $z=z_\pm$ require that the interior metric match the external vacuum solution.
-However, some freedom remains due to the integration constants in Eqs.\eqref{plusQ0}, \eqref{minusQ0}, and \eqref{pu}.
-Specifically, the boundary values of $u(z_\pm)$ do not affect the pressure distribution, since $u(z)$ does not explicitly appear in the field equations and, thus, the value of $u(z_\pm)$ only induces a constant shift in $u(z)$ itself, which is ultimately absorbed by the integration constant $p_0$ in Eq.\eqref{pu} to ensure $p(z_\pm)=0$.
-Moreover, from Eq.\eqref{PQ}, the condition $Q(z_\pm)=Q_0$ implies that $u'(z_\pm)$ and $v'(z_\pm)$ are mutually dependent.
+As for the boundary conditions for $v(z)$, the junction conditions at the surface $z=z_\pm$ require that the interior metric match the external vacuum solution.
+Specifically, from Eq.\eqref{PQ}, the condition $Q(z_\pm)=Q_0$ implies that $u'(z_\pm)$ and $v'(z_\pm)$ are mutually dependent.
 For the pressure to build up to positive values inward from the zero-pressure surfaces, the solution must satisfy $u'(z_-) < 0$, as this is a necessary condition derived from the relation between $u(z)$ and $p(z)$.
 We therefore choose $u_0'=u'(z_-)$ as a free parameter.
-One can relate the boundary conditions to the integration constants of the vacuum region through
+Collecting the pieces, we now have the complete set of three boundary needed, two on $p(z_\pm)$ from the requirement of natural surfaces and the third on $v'(z_-)$ from the free parameter $u_0'$ via Eq.\eqref{PQ}, to determine the differential system derived previously.
+One can relate $u_0'$ to the integration constants of the vacuum region through

-Numerical procedure confirms that, with appropriate choices of parameters, the system given by Eqs.\eqref{eomfQ3} and \eqref{pu} is able to converge to physically consistent solutions describing slabs of finite thickness with two well-defined surfaces.
+Numerical procedure confirms that, with appropriate choices of parameters, the system given by Eqs.\eqref{eomfQ3} and \eqref{nablaT} is able to converge to physically consistent solutions describing slabs of finite thickness with two well-defined surfaces.